CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Start Tilt dev environment in tmux', 'monitor bootstrap to healthy state', 'fix Tiltfile bugs without hard-coding or fallbacks'.
-These are clear, actionable capabilities.
+Lists multiple concrete actions across the full lifecycle — 'Start Tilt dev environment in tmux', 'monitor bootstrap to healthy state', 'fix Tiltfile bugs without hard-coding or fallbacks' — giving comprehensive coverage of what the skill does.

 Completeness